qvieth/myarchive/Technology.md

 -   https://www.statisticshowto.com/probability-and-statistics/normal-distributions/ : normal distribution
     -   empirical rule 68-95-99.7 can only be applied to normal distribution
 -   https://www.statisticshowto.com/probability-and-statistics/z-score/ : z-score
--   -   quite not true : A low standard deviation means that the data is very closely related to the average, thus very reliable.
-A high standard deviation means that there is a large variance between the data and the statistical average, and is not as reliable
+    -   quite not true : A low standard deviation means that the data is very closely related to the average, thus very reliable
+    -   A high standard deviation means that there is a large variance between the data and the statistical average, and is not as reliable
 -   statistical question vs non-statistical question
 -   produce report = formalized reporting template
 -   ask for a template to do a report